ISAITB/docs-itb-ta/source/serviceHealth/index.rst

 Generally speaking, you should aim for all services being marked as **success** or **information**.
-It is normal to have services with information messages, given that certain configuration depends on the specific circumstances of the given test bed instance, which the administrator should evaluate.
-Whenever there is a **warning**, and in particular an **error**, you are strongly advised to take action given that the test bed's configuration needs attention.
+It is normal to have services with information messages, given that certain configuration depends on the specific circumstances of the given Test Bed instance, which the administrator should evaluate.
+Whenever there is a **warning**, and in particular an **error**, you are strongly advised to take action given that the Test Bed's configuration needs attention.

 At the bottom of the dashboard you are provided with a **Check all** control to launch the internal diagnostic checks for all services, and report results as they become available.
 Note that upon access to the dashboard all services